 - The Association of Photographers – A leading professional association, their website has a news section as well as contract advice for freelancers and a JobShop advertising current vacancies.

-- British Journal of Photography – The online addition providing topical content, including news articles, informational resources, community galleries, forums and comment tools.
+- British Journal of Photography – The online edition providing topical content, including news articles, informational resources, community galleries, forums and comment tools.

 - ScreenSkills – Industry body which supports skills and training for people and businesses working in the creative industries.